|Teaching, in Eldoret, Kenya

 and complete the task the Lord Jesus has given me

 Followers of Jesus exist for something beyond the flourishing of their own selves.
 In Paul's case, the meaning of life was to bring others to an understanding of the meaning of life, as realized in the atmosphere of God's grace-saturated kingdom.

 Christianity's beautiful truth is: To flourish, aim beyond yourself.

-Thus, many Americans choose to live primarily for their own flourishing, aiming at nothing more than their own happiness.
+Many choose to live primarily for their own flourishing, aiming at nothing more than their own happiness.
 They launch an arrow that goes 'round the world, striking themselves in the back of their head.
 Which, in what may be our culture's supreme irony, does not produce happiness.
-(Happiness is a wonderful byproduct, and a horrible goal.)